HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 _________________________________________________________________
 ```

 Our VGG16 architecture has a total of 17.9 million parameters, much bigger than what we have built so far.
-Of this, 14.7 million parameters are frozen, and 3.2 million parameters will be updated during each iteration of back-propagation, and these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset, to predict our classes of fruit.
+Of this, 14.7 million parameters are frozen, and 3.2 million parameters will be updated during each iteration of backpropagation, and these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset, to predict our classes of fruit.

 <br>